Columbia Benton Springs 1/2 Snap Pullover - Women's Review

 Warmth

 The Benton Springs is a very warm fleece jacket — as long as it's not up against any wind.
 Its thick midweight material not only feels immediately warm but actually is warm.
 Elastic cuffs effectively help stop heat from escaping around your wrists.
 A wide strip of overlapping material holds the snaps of this pullover, keeping you warmer when buttoned up.
 Even without a hood, the Benton Springs makes up for it in part with a very tall collar to keep your neck protected.

 Its torso isn't as long as many others in this lineup, though, and it lacks a drop hem to protect you in motion.
 The bottom of the torso also lacks a hem or adjustability.
 Instead, how warm it keeps your torso is determined by how it fits your body.
-If too loose around the hips, cold air can easily displace the warm air inside this fleece.
-On the other hand, a tighter fit around the hips helps to make the Benton Springs more secure and therefore, warmer.
-And while this pullover is quite warm when sitting still — hanging out in camp or on the couch — its limited coverage and simple construction aren't conducive to keeping you covered through large movements.
-A walk through the neighborhood or low-intensity hike is about where the mobility of the Benton Springs tops out.
+If it is too loose around the hips, cold air can easily displace the warm air inside this fleece.
+On the other hand, a tighter fit around the hips helps to make the Benton Springs more secure and, therefore, warmer.

 Comfort

 This simplified pullover is designed with a moderate taper in the waist and a relaxed overall fit.
 It's on the boxy side, with a shorter torso and roomy sleeves.
 The polyester has some stretch to it, but not enough that we feel comfortable sizing down to get a tighter fit.
-If anything, we prefer to size up, to alleviate any strain across the shoulders and keep plenty of space inside to really get after that snuggly feeling.
+If anything, we prefer to size up to alleviate any strain across the shoulders and keep plenty of space inside to really get after that snuggly feeling.

-The Benton Springs is one of very few models we tested that doesn't have any pockets at all.
+The Benton Springs is one of the very few models we tested that doesn't have any pockets at all.
 However, we are impressed at how comfortable the neck of this fleece is, even when snapped all the way to the top.
 The interior surface is slightly smoother than the exterior but still boasts that classic fleece softness that feels so great against bare skin.
 It lacks the technical fit features of many other models (like seams removed from the tops of your shoulders and your armpits), again reinforcing that this is a very basic fleece for casual use and just hanging out.
 We love wearing this jacket around the house on a cold winter's day.

 Breathability

 Similar to warmth, the breathability of the Benton Springs depends at least partially on its fit.
 The fabric itself is not particularly breathable.
 Unless a wind whips up to cool you down, the polyester fibers trap heat next to your body, preventing easy ventilation.
-Anywhere that the jacket runs a bit tight or close to skin, we noticed a distinct lack of breathability.
+Anywhere that the jacket runs a bit tight or close to the skin, we noticed a distinct lack of breathability.
 Even with a loose-fitting torso, our testers noticed that it's rather easy (easier than when wearing other fleeces in our lineup) to collect sweat in our armpits even while our exposed fingers remain chilly.

 A looser fit marginally helps this issue, but even with a roomier fit, our experiences wearing the Benton Springs while performing moderate housework and yardwork left us with hot and cold patches across our torsos and arms.
 The sleeve cuffs trap heat, and the sleeves are more difficult to pull up our forearms.
 They're bulky when bunched up, and the cuffs slightly squeeze our forearms after a while of being pushed up.